diku-dk/su-guides/guides/CSharpStyle.md

     }
 }
 ```
 One can start by considering the first if statement which reads "execute the code if `_eventQueues` is not null".
 One can get less indentatino by considering the negation of this which is "skip the code if `_eventQueues` is null".
-This can be directly translated into code by using the `continue` keyword, this will results in the following code which will have one less indent.
+This can be directly translated into code by using the `continue` keyword, this will result in the following code which will have one less indent.

 ```csharp
 foreach(GameEventType eventType in processOrder) {